October 1, 2025

 @punishedgummies

-Very interesting Twitter thread on the outrageous ads that were designed for video games in the 90s.
-One of my favorites being the Gameboy tongue ad but there are a ton of examples displaying how far we have come as a society.
+Interesting Twitter thread on outrageous ads for video games in the 90s.
+One favorite is the Gameboy tongue ad, among many others showing how far we’ve come as a society.

 One Lesson